-Performance of faculty in research is evidenced by, but not limited to, awards and recognition for research excellence, publications (refereed, non-refereed, and books), evidence of being cited in other scholarly work, the quality of journals in which the individual is publishing, usefulness of applied research for extension clientele, Doctoral and M.S. students completed, successes of graduate advisees, invited presentations, and participation in regional and/or national research committees.
-Furthermore, faculty should engage in the discovery, dissemination, and application of new and noteworthy knowledge.
-Funding obtained in support of research efforts, especially competitive funding, is also viewed as evidence of a successful research program.
+Performance of faculty in research is evidenced by activities that result in the discovery, dissemination, and application of new and noteworthy knowledge.
+Evidences include, but are not limited to, awards and recognition for research excellence, scholarly outputs by the faculty member and those they mentor (refereed journal articles, non-refereed articles, books/book chapters, patents, GenBank accessions, etc.), evidence of being cited in other scholarly work, the quality and appropriateness of journals in which the individual is publishing, usefulness of applied research for extension clientele, M.S. and Ph.D. students completed, post-doctoral scholars mentored, successes of graduate advisees, invited presentations, and participation in regional, national, and/or international research committees(e.g., multistate research projects).
+Funding obtained in support of research efforts, especially extramural competitive funding, is also viewed as evidence of a successful research program.
+While obtaining funding is essential for success, it is recognized that securing funding can at times be challenging, and grantsmanship efforts that are unsuccessful are also viewed in a favorable light.
 Our department seeks to develop a distinguished faculty whose exemplary research and scholarship are noted not only within the university but also across the nation and world.